Poetry for Inspiration and Wellbeing

 We Invite You

 You are invited to join a community of like-minded people in the Compassion Education Institute’s (CEI) online course Poetry for Inspiration and Well-Being.
 Learn how poetry can inspire us and others to become more compassionate, how it can inspire compassionate social and environmental change, and how writing poetry can improve well-being.
+Many people take this course a second and even third time because they found the online community to be so helpful and because the course encourages them to write new poems in response to different prompts.

-We are pleased to offer this course in partnership with the Charter for Compassion
+We are pleased to offer this course in partnership with the Charter for Compassion.

-Poetry for Inspiration and Well Being - $25 tuition rate* includes:
+Poetry for Inspiration and Well Being includes:

 - Interaction (online) with instructor and community of peers throughout the course.